sofwerx/swx-devops/README.md

     bash$ ./dependencies/ubuntu.sh

-Note: For the Windows Subsystem for Linux:
+Note: Windows Subsystem for Linux:
 - It is not possible to run a Linux docker-engine without a Linux kernel.
-- You are installing docker-engine natively on Windows so that you have a local Hyper-V linux VM to run that kernel.
+- You are installing docker-engine natively on Windows so that you have a local Hyper-V Linux VM to run that kernel.

-Once you install a local docker-engine with volume share access to this working directory, then you are ready to proceed.
+Once you install a local docker-engine with volume share access to this working directory, then you can proceed.
 The key here is having a local docker-engine installed that has volume mount access to this directory.

 # SECURITY